cotodevel/tamaboy/README.md

 TGDS Port status:

 Todo:
-- RTC and filesystem support to allow the tamagotchi to live even if console is turned off.
+- RTC to allow the tamagotchi to keep time correctly.